 Strolling through the elegant streets of Parma you have to use your imagination to conjure up in your mind the violence that took place among various powers throughout its history that vied for supremacy.

 The Romans settled Parma in 183 B.C.
-Right under Piazza Garibaldi are the original ancient Roman pathways.
+Right under Piazza Garibaldi (left) are the original ancient Roman pathways.
 The Barbarians sacked Parma many times.

 During World War II the allies bombed Parma.
 The bombs hit many of Parma’s treasures like the Palazzo della Pilota and Teatro Farnese.

 Parma’s Duomo is an architectural masterpiece.
 The Reggio Theater is known for being one of the finest to see and hear opera.
 Parma is also famous for its food production.
 It is the home of Barilla pasta.
 Parma is also famous for its prosciutto and parmigiano.
 Authentic Parmigiana Reggianio produced in Parma is authentic.
 Likewise, Prosciutto di Parma produced in Parma is authentic.
 The annual Giuseppe Verdi Opera festival in Parma is a cultural highlight and attracts opera lovers from all over the world.

 Italy’s great composers Verdi and Toscanini were both from Parma.
 Parma’s annual Verdi Opera Festival celebrates these sons of Parma.
 Teatro Reggia and Teatro Farnese are two beautiful theaters in Parma to enjoy opera.
 Also from Parma were the great Italian artists Parmigianino (Girolamo Francesco Maria Mazzola), Correggio, and Fra Angelico.

 Parma Sightseeing Highlights

 Parma’s Theaters – Teatro Farnese & Teatro Reggia